colinta/teacup/README.md

 end
 ```

-That block will be run because it gets associated with
+That block will be associated with
 `UIApplicationDidFinishLaunchingNotification`, which is where most
 `UIAppearance` code goes anyway!
 Yaaay, magic.